edward-jazzhands/textual-libraries/libraries_list.md

 This file is auto-generated from `get_truth.py`.
 It is not used directly, but it shows the data that is fetched.
-This list should match the files in the `_posts` directory.
+This list will match the contents of `_data/libraries.yml`.

 ## Textualize libraries and tools

 | Name | URL | Description |
 | --- | --- | --- |
 | pytest-textual-snapshot | https://github.com/Textualize/pytest-textual-snapshot | Snapshot testing for Textual applications. |